mahendra-shinde/compose-with-lb-demo/Readme.md

 # Docker-Compose with NGINX Load Balancer demo

-1. Download this demo with parent folder 'webapp-with-nginx-lb'
+1. Download this demo with parent folder 'compose-with-lb-demo'

 2. Using CMD or POWERSHELL (Use bash on Linux/Mac), launch solution with 3 copies for 'app' service.